 Mission: Empower marketers to delight customers and drive real business outcomes through personalized communication at scale, leveraging all touchpoints, data, and outcomes with ease of use and transparency.

-I have been working at MediaMath full-time for less than a yearPros
+I have been working at MediaMath (Less than a year)

 I applied through a recruiter.
-The process took 1 week - interviewed at MediaMath.Interview Details
+The process took a week.
+I interviewed at MediaMath (New York, NY).

 I was contacted by a MediaMatch recruiter via LinkedIn and we quickly scheduled a phone interview with a team lead.
 The phone interview was pretty normal, although maybe slightly lighter on heavy technology compared to other technology companies.